Disciplinary meetings - appealing against disciplinary action

-The Acas early conciliation process starts on 6 April and applies to most employment tribunal claims.
+The Acas early conciliation process applies to most employment tribunal claims.
 It will affect the time limit for your claim.
-From 6 May, you must contact Acas to start the process before you can make a claim to an employment tribunal.
+You must contact Acas to start the process before you can make a claim to an employment tribunal.

-To find out more about early conciliation, see Early conciliation - how it works.
+To find out more about early conciliation, see Using early conciliation.

 How should you present your appeal